 - the distinctive research challenge you will address over 14 years, this should include a clear challenge statement that articulates your challenge in no more than 50 to 100 words

-- what will be different as a result of your work; how will tackling the challenge make a difference and lead to transformative impact in biomedical or health research
+- what will be different as a result of your work; how it will make a difference and lead to transformative impact in biomedical or health research and place the UK in an internationally leading position

 - how the challenge is aligned with the MRC mission